arnhazra/lenstack/README.md

 #### Dwallet
 An app that simplifies MATIC transfers, enabling seamless transactions between accounts on the Polygon network.

-#### Snowlake
-A prototype management application that uses Ethereum Blockchain to create and manage prototypes.

 #### Frostlake
 An analytics provider for web applications.
 It empowers you to make informed analysis and better decisions.